-Anne Rice gets blamed for the whole "emo"-ing of the vampire in the horror genre today but you'd never know it from the cover art of this amazing 1977 Ballantine paperback edition of Interview with the Vampire.
+Anne Rice gets blamed for the whole "emo"-ing of the vampire in the horror genre today but you'd never know it from the cover art of this amazing 1979 reprint of the Ballantine paperback edition of Interview with the Vampire.
 That is some classic Gothic Dracula-style action going on.
 I've got too many new books piling up these days to reread it, but damn if I don't love this cover!
 I didn't even know this edition existed until a couple months ago.

 And on the back cover we see, what?
-Ejaculatory blurbs, and two vampires in Dracula capes (Louis and Lestat, one presumes).
+Ejaculatory blurbs, and two vampires in Dracula capes (Louis and Lestat, one presumes), one semaphoring like he's signaling in an airplane.
 Claudia is there, so maybe somebody told the artist about the poor little girl who's damned to be a vampire.
 Truthfully I only liked the first few Vampire Chronicles, as they were unlike anything else in the horror fiction field; however in the intervening years I've glanced back at parts of them and found her prose overheated, overwrought, and in some places, just plain bad.
 When Tale of the Body Thief came out in '92 I bought it straightaway but only got about a chapter or two in when I simply said, "Done.
 This is just awful."
 Never looked back either, until now.

 There are other '70s paperbacks of Rice's first novel with cool cover art that I need to track down.
 I've seen this edition going for some fair cash on eBay but I was able to buy it recently for $2.
 It has that comforting old-book smell that hints of age and imagination and escape, and it's not too beaten up.
 Another vintage paperback coup for Too Much Horror Fiction!